-So what is Viking doing differently from its competition here in North America?
+So what does Viking do differently?
 As it turns out, a lot.
 Here’s five of my most surprising takeaways from my Viking Star experience:

 1. It’s Almost an Expedition Cruise

 If Viking slapped some inflatable Zodiac rafts on the upper decks of Viking Star, mine would have been a full-blown expedition cruise.
 My biggest surprise of this voyage was just how expedition-like the Viking Cruises experience is, from the half-dozen guest lecturers that sailed with us and talked on destination-relevant topics to the high level of passenger engagement.

 Guests were encouraged to log wildlife sightings on sheets of paper placed out in the Explorer’s Lounge, and a variety of complimentary excursions ashore felt decidedly expedition-like.
 This was most apparent in Greenland, where guests were invited to go ashore and explore on their own, but with the help of the local townspeople.
 The Caribbean might not have that degree of exploration, but if Viking ever did an all-Greenland or all-Iceland cruise, I’d sure book passage.

 The Viking Cruises experience is nearly all-inclusive: beer, wine and soft drinks are provided complimentary with lunch and dinner.
 But for $19.95 per person, per day, you can purchase Viking’s Silver Spirits Beverage Package that includes almost all beverages up to $9.50 per glass, and only excludes beverages in Torshavn on Deck 2.
 Which makes sense: Viking doesn’t want guests hammering back the lounge’s collection of vintage (and costly) Armagnacs.
 But at $20 per guest, per day, Viking is vastly undercutting even mainstream cruise lines, many of which will nail you for more than $50 per person, per day, for similar offerings.